mieow/vampire-character/readme.txt

 1. Install the plugin as you would normally - either directly from the wordpress site or by downloading the zip file and uploading it into your site
 1. Activate the plugin
+1. Navigate to the Settings -> Character Options page
+1. Select the Page Links tab
+	1. (Optional) Select which Wordpress page you want to use for the plugin output
+	1. Click 'Save'
 1. Navigate to the Characters -> Configuration page
+1. Select the Features tab and enable any plugin feature you want to use
 1. Select the Database tab and click the button to load in default data (e.g. Skills, Merits and Flaws).
 Alternatively, you can navigate to the Characters -> Data Tables page and enter it all in manually.
-1. Select the Page Links tab
-	1. Enter a name for each of the pages that the plugin needs to create (e.g. "Profile")
-	1. Click 'Save Links'
-1. Select the Features tab and enable any plugin feature you want to use
 1. Go through the rest of the Configuration tabs and set the options for your game
 1. Navigate to Characters -> Data Tables and review the data